siyuan-zou/Repository_RetailX/README.md

 - `requirements.txt`: Lists all the dependencies required to run the project.
 - `README.md`: This file, providing an overview and instructions for the project.
-- `mock_request.py`: mock data for the frontend
+- `mock_request.py`: mock data for the frontend.
 - `history.txt`: A file to store the history of processed data or interactions.
-Used when testing backend
+Used when testing backend.
+- `Personalities`: containing System Prompts of all LLM's used in the project.

 ## Technical Details
 ### Front-End